SBEAP Stationary Internal Combustion Engines

-The Division of Air Pollution Control is implementing Permit-by-Rule for Stationary Emergency Engines.
-Until Permit-by-Rule is fully implemented, there is a Transition Program available for Stationary Emergency Engines that do no yet have a permit.
-To find out more about Permit-by-Rule and the Transition Program, go to the SBEAP Permit-by-Rule webpage.
+The Division of Air Pollution Control has implemented Permit-by-Rule for Stationary Emergency Internal Combustion Engines.
+To find out more about Permit-by-Rule, go to the SBEAP Permit-by-Rule webpage.

 Reciprocating internal combustion engines (RICE)

-Since June 2008 and even recently as of March 2011, the Environmental Protection Agency (EPA) has developed and published rules that regulate emission limitations and operating limitations of reciprocating internal combustion engines (RICE).
-EPA’s rules provide regulatory coverage for RICE, weather the engine is (new or existing) spark ignition or compression ignition located at a major and or minor source.
+Since June 2008 and even as recently as of March 2011, the Environmental Protection Agency (EPA) has developed and published rules that regulate emission limitations and operating limitations of reciprocating internal combustion engines (RICE).
+EPA’s rules provide regulatory coverage for spark ignition (SI) and compression ignition (CI) RICE, whether the engine is new or existing, and whether the engine is located at a major and or minor source.
 Typically major sources are covered by MACT standards and small or minor sources are covered by Area Source rules.
 Since there is a wide range of SI and CI engine types, sizes and services, in this instance, the RICE rules contain coverage for major and minor (small) sources.
 SBEAP will focus its discussion on minor (a.k.a. - area) sources.
-An area source of hazardous air pollutant (HAP) emissions is a stationary source that does not emit or have the potential to emit 10 tons per year or more of any single HAP or 25 tons per year or more of any combination of HAP, while major sources do have this potential.
+A minor or area source of hazardous air pollutant (HAP) emissions is a stationary source that does not emit or have the potential to emit 10 tons per year or more of any single HAP or 25 tons per year or more of any combination of HAP, while major sources do have this potential.
 As an owner or operator, you might initially determine applicability of a RICE rule by review of the attached applicability flow chart.
 Further, a requirements chart is provided to help you summarize what is needed if you determine one of the RICE rules apply to your facility operation.
 Lastly, below is a brief discussion by date and title of each issuance of a RICE rule and its intended focus.

 Review the attached applicability flow chart to help determine if your RICE (SI or CI) may be impacted by one of EPA’s RICE rules.